me-Dimple72/VisionLingo/README.md

 VisionLingo turns any camera — phone or laptop — into a live language tutor.
-Point it at an everyday object and the app detects it, names it, translates it into one of 13 languages, and speaks it aloud — all in real time, entirely inside the browser.
+Point it at an everyday object and the app detects it, names it, translates it into different languages, and speaks it aloud — all in real time, entirely inside the browser.

 Under the hood, it runs two pre-trained deep learning models client-side